oshihirii/Python2.7MongoBottle/README.md

 **10** -- In your local application folder, replace the contents of the `setup.py` file with those from the same file in this repo.

-Notes:

-- The `setup.py` file was originally from https://github.com/openshift-quickstart/Bottle-Python3-quickstart/blob/master/setup.py
-- This step will install PyMongo and Bottle.

 **11** -- SSH in to your app with `rhc ssh YourAppName`, type `env` and press `Enter`.

 **12** -- Locate, copy and keep the the values from the following environment variables somewhere safe: